 Is Quantum Computing a Cryptographic Nightmare?
-Not Quite Yet! - YaNoticias
+Not Quite Yet! - YANoticias

 The evolution of quantum computing promises to reshape not only the technological landscape but also the very fabric of society and the global economy.
 As industries embrace this emerging technology, the implications for digital security, especially within the realms of finance and data protection, cannot be overstated.

 Cultural Shifts in Trust: Furthermore, the threat to digital security may foster a cultural shift where trust in technology wanes.
 Consumers increasingly concerned about the security of their data and investments may demand greater transparency and security from digital platforms.
-As reliance on technology grows, so too does the expectation for robust defenses against breaches, catalyzing a shift toward quantum-resilient practices.
+As reliance on technology grows, so too does the expectation for robust defences against breaches, catalysing a shift toward quantum-resilient practices.

 The Quantum Computing Revolution: A Double-Edged Sword for Digital Security